 Daley, who succeeded Rahm Emanuel, raised the ire of Democrats after he accused both congressional Democrats and Republicans of impeding Obama’s ability to lead in an October interview with POLITICO.
 He was also the subject of widespread criticism from political operatives from both parties, who felt Daley had failed to strengthen relations between the White House and Congress during his first 10 months on the job.

-This past weekend, The New York Times published a profile of Michelle Obama, in which the first lady was portrayed as being in conflict with many members of the White House staff over the past two years, including Emanuel and former press secretary Robert Gibbs.
+Last weekend, The New York Times published a profile of Michelle Obama, in which the first lady was portrayed as being in conflict with many members of the White House Staff over the past two years, including Emanuel and former press secretary Robert Gibbs.

-Lew, highly respected in Washington, was instrumental in negotiating the debt-ceiling talks with Republicans in the summer of 2011.
-He served as director of the Office and Management once before, during the Clinton administration, and spent the first two years of Obama’s administration as a high ranking budget and operations official in the Department of State.
+Lew, highly respected in Washington, was instrumental in negotiating the debt ceiling talks with Republicans in the summer of 2011.
+He served as director of the Office and Management once before, during the Clinton administration, and spent the first two years of Obama’s administration as a high ranking budget and operations officials in the Department of Defense.

 “During his first tour at OMB under President Clinton, Jack was the only budget director in history to preside over budget surpluses for three consecutive years,” Obama said.
 “And over the last year he has helped strengthen our economy and streamlined the government at a time when we need to do everything we can to keep our recovery going.”

-Lew had been in limbo since September 2010 while the administration tried to iron out the dispute with Landrieu.
-In November that year, Obama welcomed the news of Lew’s confirmation and praised his “unparalleled experience and wisdom” to right the economy.
+Lew, a former OMB director during the Clinton administration who served for two years as a high-ranking official in the State Department, had been in limbo since September 2010 while the administration tried to iron out the dispute with Landrieu.
+In November of that year, Obama welcomed the news of Lew’s confirmation and praised his “unparalleled experience and wisdom” to right the economy.